 Some recent empirical studies have found that employee citizenship was positively associated with indicators of both product quantity and product quality (Bolino & Turnley, 2003).

-Podsakoff and MacKenzie (1997) identified eight positive outcomes enhanced by OCB including coworker productivity, managerial productivity, and the organizational ability to attract and retain the best people by making it a more attractive place to work and a stable organizational performance.
+Podsakoff and MacKenzie (1997) identified eight positive outcomes enhanced by OCB, including coworker productivity, managerial productivity, the organizational ability to attract and retain the best people by making it a more attractive place to work and a stabile organizational performance.

-Bolino et al. (2001) found that when a firm is comprised of good organizational citizens, it is likely to accumulate higher levels of social capital.
+Bolino, Bloodgood and Turnley (2001) found that when a firm is comprised of good organizational citizens, it is likely to accumulate higher levels of social capital.
 OCB assists the development and maintenance of social capital within the firm, which in turn produces higher levels of organizational performance.
-OCB may also contribute to the development of trust, mutual obligations, expectations, and identification among the employees in organizations.
-Now that we understand the importance of OCB in increasing organization performance (effectiveness by enhancing product quality, social capital, employee productivity, etc.), it is important that we know the factors that determine or affect OCB.
+OCB may also contribute to the development of trust, mutual obligations, expectations and identification among the employees in organizations.
+Now that we understand the importance of OCB in increasing organization performance; effectiveness by enhancing product quality, social capital, employee productivity etc, it is important that we know the factors that determine or affect OCB.

-The Determinants of OCB
+The Determinants of Organizational Citizenship Behavior

-Shapiro, Kessler, and Purcell (2004) have two explanations for why employees engage in OCB.
+Shapiro, Kessler and Purcell (2004) have two explanations for why employees engage in OCB.
 The first explanation views OCB as a form of reciprocation where employees engage in OCB to reciprocate fair or good treatment from the organization.
 The second view is that employees engage in OCB because they define those behaviors as part of their job.
 We discuss a few other determinants of OCB.

 Job satisfaction.
-Shapiro et al. (2004) have found that the relationship between job satisfaction and employee citizenship behavior is strong.
+Shapiro, Kessler and Purcell (2004) have found that the relationship between job satisfaction and employee citizenship behavior is strong.
 It was seen to be more than twice as strong as the relationship between job satisfaction and employee productivity.

-Interesting work and job involvement.
-Shapiro et al. (2004)) have found that citizenship levels are markedly lower when employees are engaged in very repetitive and highly standardized tasks.
-Individuals who are highly involved in their work, in fact, are more likely to engage in OCB.
+Interesting work and job Involvement.
+Shapiro, Kessler and Purcell (2004)) have found that citizenship levels are markedly lower when employees are engaged in very repetitive and highly standardized tasks.
+Individuals who are highly involved in their work are, in fact, more likely to engage in organizational citizenship behavior.

 Trust, organizational justice, and psychological contract fulfillment.
-As per Shapiro et al. (2004), employees who trust their supervisors and their organizations are also likely to exhibit higher levels of citizenship.
-Conversely, employees who perceive a violation of their psychological contracts often respond by decreasing their citizenship behavior and do not believe in working beyond enforceable standards.
+As per Shapiro, Kessler and Purcell (2004) employees who trust their supervisors and their organizations are also likely to exhibit higher levels of citizenship.
+Conversely, employees who perceive a violation of their psychological contracts, often respond by decreasing their citizenship behavior and do not believe in working beyond enforceable standards.

-Chen, Lam, Naumann, and Schaubroeck (2005) have found that OCB emerges, transmits, and persists through the actions of members of the group.
+Chen, Lam, Schaubroeck and Naumann (2002) have found that OCB emerges, transmits and persists through the actions of members of the group.
 Thus, organizational justice is one of the key determinants of OCB.

 Organizational support.
 The extent to which employees feel supported and taken care of by their employers, they are likely to repay the organization by engaging in constructive behaviors.
-As per Shapiro et al. (2004), OCB is perceived as organizational support, which captures an employee's perception of how well he or she feels of having been treated by the organization.
+As per Shapiro, Kessler and Purcell (2004) OCB is perceived organizational support, which captures an employee's perception of how well he/she feels of having been treated by the organization.

 Employee characteristics.
-Highly conscientious individuals are generally more likely to engage in citizenship behaviors (Shapiro et al., 2004).
+Highly conscientious individuals are generally more likely to engage in citizenship behaviors (Shapiro, Kessler & Purcell, 2004).
 In addition, employees who are outgoing and generally have a positive outlook on life are often more inclined to exhibit citizenship in the workplace.
 Likewise, individuals who are empathetic and altruistic are also more inclined to initiate citizenship behaviors at work.
 Finally, certain individuals tend to define their jobs more broadly than others do.
 For these individuals, engaging in citizenship behavior is simply an integral aspect of their jobs.